open-edge-insights/eii-zmq-broker/README.md

 - CMake 3.15+
 - IntelSafeString
-- EIIUtils
+- OEI Utils
 - libzmq
-- EIIConfigMgr
+- OEI ConfigMgr
-- EIIMessageBus (only required for unit tests)
+- MessageBus (only required for unit tests)

 Prior to building the ZeroMQ Broker, you must install these libraries on the target system.
 This can be done using the, "common/eii_libs_installer.sh"